 3. Tetra – Looks Like A Decoration

 The Tetra Pond De-Icer is not only a de-icer like blends well into your pond, but also very reasonable in price.
-It looks like a rock so it won't stick out like a sore thumb.
+It looks like a rock so it won’t stick out like a sore thumb.
 It is your standard 300 watt de-icer like we have seen with the smaller units on this list.
-It won't have the LED indicator like the other because it's meant to blend in your pond, but it does the job.
+It won’t have the LED light indicator like the others because it’s meant to blend in your pond, but it does the job.
 The price is tough to beat as well!

 Tetra is usually a brand for me that I view as longer quality.
 They tend to make a lot of entry level or newbie friendly budget friendly setups, however this particular unit is backed by a 3 year warranty, so I’m willing to give it the benefit of the doubt.
 It is not made of stainless steel or aluminum, but the unit looking like a rock is a nice draw and I can see how that can appeal to my buyers.

 - Looks like a pond decoration